scoopxyz/OpenColorIO/docs/introduction.rst

 ---------

 * Rendering and shading occurs in a scene-linear floating point space, typically named "ln".
-Half-float (16-bit) images are labelled lnh, full float images (32-bit) are labelled lnf.
+Half-float (16-bit) images are labeled lnh, full float images (32-bit) are labeled lnf.

 * All image inputs should be converted to ln prior to render-time.
 Typically, this is done when textures are published.
 (See below)

 * Renderer outputs are always floating-point.
 Color outputs are typically stored as lnh (16-bit half float).

-Data outputs (normals, depth data, etc) are stored as ncf ("not color" data, 32-bit full float).
+* Data outputs (normals, depth data, etc) are stored as ncf ("not color" data, 32-bit full float).
 Lossy compression is never utilized.

 * Render outputs are always viewed with an OCIO compatible image viewer.
   Thus, for typical color imagery the lnf display transform will be applied.
-  In Nuke, this can be emulated using the OCIODisplay node.
+  In Nuke, this can be emulated using the `OCIODisplay` node.
 A standalone image viewer, ociodisplay, is also included with OpenColorIO src/example.